The 2015 awards were presented in 15 categories.

 - Clare Marie Hewitt, Thameside Primary

 Sponsored by High House Production Park

-An individual or team that has developed a vibrant and progressive culture that encourages and supports creativity in learning.
+An individual or team that has developed a vibrant and progressive culture, and a climate of encouraging and supporting creativity in teaching and learning.

 An individual that supports children, young people, staff and the life of their education establishment and the wider community – they may be a classroom or learning assistant, youth worker, administrator or have another support role.

-An individual or team that brings an innovative approach to literacy and numeracy, has shared their understanding and has involved children, parents and carers.
+An individual or team that brings an innovative approach to English and maths, sharing the understanding of their approach and involving children, parents and carers.

 Enterprise and employability

 An individual or team that has developed enterprise and employability across the curriculum, and brings it to life by engaging with local business.

 Winner: Employability and Skills Team, Thurrock Council.
 The Employability and Skills Team have successfully supported in partnership Thurrock's Next Top Boss - the project has worked with over a 1,000 young people and provides opportunities for business and education to work in partnership to promote the regeneration opportunities that are available in Thurrock.